TRS

 Who Needs Public Liability Insurance?

 Contractors and construction companies.
-Work sites create significant third-party risks.
-Most main contractors and government agencies require subcontractors to carry minimum PL coverage (typically $1–5 million) before they can work on a project.
+Work sites create constant third-party risks.
+Most main contractors and government agencies in Singapore require subcontractors to carry minimum PL coverage — typically $1–5 million — before they can step on site.

 Event organisers and F&B businesses.
-Whether you're running a weekend market stall or catering for a corporate event, the venue or organiser will almost always require PL insurance.
+Running a pop-up market, catering a corporate event, or serving food at a festival?
+The venue will almost always require proof of PL insurance before you're allowed in.

-Businesses that operate on third-party premises.
-If your employees carry out work at a client's office, warehouse, or home, you're liable for any damage or injury that occurs as a result.
-PL covers this exposure.
+Businesses working on client premises.
+If your team works at a client's office, warehouse, or home, you're liable for any injury or damage you cause there.
+PL covers this exposure — and many clients won't hire you without it.

 Related Industries